Distractions can prevent you from fully reaching your goals if you let them.

 1. What if I lose everything?

 A fresh job seeker has little to worry about and can take more chances.
-But once you build a life somewhere and invest time and energy in a company, you become more and more fearful that you’ll lose it all.
+But once you build a life somewhere and invest time and energy in a business, you are becoming increasingly afraid that you will lose everything.
 Your family and staff are relying on you to make the right decisions.
 It can be overwhelming, but you need to address this fear rationally.
 Hard work, diligence, and preparation have gotten you this far.
-If you budget, save and spend time reviewing both personal and business risks, you can avoid most major problems.
-Doing this will help you approach tough times and complicated situations with a calm, rational mind.
+You can avoid most major problems if you budget, save and spend time reviewing personal and business risks.
+Doing so will help you approach tough times with a calm, rational mind and complicated situations.

 2. What if I fail?

-I’m not the first person to address the fear of failure, and I won’t be the last person.
+I am not the first person to address the fear of failure, and I am not going to be the last person.
 At some point, everyone will fail.
 If you are able to overcome failure, learn from it, and embrace the opportunity to improve, you will have respect for others.

 3. What will happen if I have to move or change?

-Habits form easily, and you might very well enjoy where you currently live and work, but you have to keep an open mind.
-Don’t let a fear of change prevent you from jumping at a better opportunity.
-There are many things to consider in each individual case, but the lesson is to separate fear from your decision-making process.
+Habits develop easily, and you may very well enjoy where you live and work at the moment, but you must be open minded.
+Never let a fear of change stop you from jumping at a better chance.
+In each individual case, there are several things to consider, but the lesson is to separate fear from your decision-making process.

 4. Do my peers respect me?